Coughs, however irritating, serve a useful purpose.

 Although it does contain vitamin C, fruit juice is also high in sugar which can suppress the immune system.

-Many therapists believe dairy products are associated with increased mucus production although research hasn’t supported this in anyone other than people who are sensitive to dairy.
+Many therapists believe dairy products are associated with increased mucus production although research hasn’t supported this other than with people who are sensitive to dairy.

-However, dairy products do feel like mucus in the mouth and many people report they can make a cough worse.
+However, many people report they can make a cough worse.

 It’s worth avoiding dairy at least until your cough has abated.

 One of the most common remedies for acid reflux is apple cider vinegar.